10 Frugal Tips for Keeping Warm in Winter

 feet with pink and orange striped socks

-Layer Up: Layering clothing is a simple and effective strategy to stay warm.
+Layering clothing is a simple and effective strategy to stay warm.
 Both children and adults can benefit from wearing a vest, t-shirt, and sweater to trap body heat.
 Keep a few trusty jumpers and hoodies on hand and reach for them before adjusting the thermostat.
-Donning a cozy dressing gown over your clothing while indoors is another budget-friendly trick to stay warm.
+Putting on a cosy dressing gown over your clothing while indoors is another budget-friendly trick to stay warm.

 crochet blanket white blue and yellow